Is the universe friendly, wicked or indifferent?

 “God does not play dice with the universe,”

-According to Rao, whether the universe is actually friendly or not is irrelevant.
+According to Rao, whether the universe is friendly or not is irrelevant.
 We can never prove it to be one way or another.
-However, when any leader acts as if it were true, it improves capacities to learn, grow, and engage fully in their lives and work.
+However, when any leader acts as if it were true, it improves capacities to learn, grow, and engage fully in their lives and work – especially in uncertain times.

-One thing I do know, as a fact, is that life is inherently uncertain from the point of view of the human mind.
+One thing I do know, as a fact, is that life is inherently uncertain from the point of view of the human experience.
 There is no way around it.
-We fail at accurately predicting the inflation numbers next month if home prices will go up or down next year, or even what we will be in the mood to eat for dinner tomorrow night.
+We fail at accurately predicting the inflation numbers next month, whether home prices will go up or down next year, or even what we will be in the mood to eat for dinner tomorrow night.

 We even struggle to accurately assess people’s basic emotions.
 Is that person’s smile genuine happiness, masked anxiety, or are they just trying to pick spinach out of their teeth with their tongue?